ANNarchy/ANNarchy/docs/Example.rst

 * :doc:`example/Izhikevich`: an implementation of the simple pulse-coupled network described in (Izhikevich, 2003).
 It shows how to build a simple spiking network without synaptic plasticity.

-* :doc:`example/COBA`: an implementation of the balanced network described in (Vogels and Abbott, 2005).
-It shows how to build a simple spiking network using integrate-and-fire neurons and sparse connectivity.

 * :doc:`example/GapJunctions`: an example using gap junctions.

+* :doc:`example/HodgkinHuxley`: a single Hodgkin-Huxley neuron.

 * A collection of Brain/PyNN/NEST model reproductions in the folder ``examples/pyNN``.

 **Complex networks**

+* :doc:`example/COBA`: an implementation of the balanced network described in (Vogels and Abbott, 2005).
+It shows how to build a simple spiking network using integrate-and-fire neurons and sparse connectivity.

 * :doc:`example/STP`: an example of short-term plasticity based on the model of Tsodyks, Uziel and Markram (2000). *Synchrony Generation in Recurrent Networks with Frequency-Dependent Synapses*.
 The Journal of Neuroscience.